 - It is important to note the vast majority of questions tenants may have are answered by their lease, so it is a very important document to keep a hold of and read thoroughly.

-No application will be approved if it does not include all requiremented items.
+We cannot process applications until we have received all required items.
+As such, no application will be approved if it does not include all requiremented items.

 Lapham Company does not rent units “sight unseen”.

 All applications are processed at the Lapham Office.
 Do not fax your application.
 We prefer to have all completed applications submitted to the resident manager or leasing personnel, mailed, or delivered directly to The Lapham Company office.
 You may deliver your application to the office during business hours or put it in the secure drop box next to front door anytime on nights or weekends at 4844 Telegraph Ave., Oakland, CA. If using the drop box, please be sure to bind all items in an envelope and label with your name and address/unit number to which you are applying.
 Please review the application checklist prior to submitting your application to confirm you have assembled all required materials.